 • Sagittal synostosis also known as scaphocephaly is the most common type.
 It affects the main suture on the very top of the head.
 The early closing forces the head to grow long and narrow, instead of wide.
 Babies with this type of tend to have a broad forehead.
 It is more common in boys than in girls.

-• Metopic synostosis: it is a rare from that affects the sutureclose to the forehead.
+• Metopic synostosis: it is a rare form that affects the suture close to the forehead.
 The child’s head shape may be described as trigonocephaly.
 It may range from mild to severe.

 • Frontal plagiocephaly is the next most common type.
 It affects the suture that runs from ear to ear on the top of the head.
 It is more common in girls.

 There are many factors which can lead to premature fusion of skull bones in infants and that is as follows

 • Biomechanical factors which can lead to craniosynostosis include fetal head constraint during pregnancy.